 Co-op Legal Services has a panel of specialist solicitors and conveyancers who are experts in shared ownership leases.
 They can guide you through the process and give you clear and simple explanations of what is involved.

-Co-op Legal Services has offices in Manchester, Bristol and London.
+Co-op Legal Services has over 600 staff working in different businesses with offices in Manchester, Bristol, Stratford-upon-Avon, Sheffield and London.

 As part of the Co-op Group, our values of openness, honesty, social responsibility and caring for others are core to the service we provide.